rvsrnvsn/ICML2019/README.md

     * Need to enhance democratic tools to overcome this!
 + Psychological factors
   - Out of sight, out of mind
-  - Events are far away in space (catastrophies are somewhere else) and in time (long-time scales)
+  - Events are far away in space (catastrophes are somewhere else) and in time (long-time scales)
   - Concepts are abstract (climate vs. weather)
   - Hard to compete with short-term economic issues
 + Personalized visualization of the effects of climate change